dqmc-org/dqmc/README.md

 In this repository, we present a general C++ implementation of determinant Quantum Monte Carlo `(DQMC)` algorithm for the simulation of fermionic quantum models on various lattice geometries.

 Currently, simulations of the fermionic Hubbard model with both attractive and repulsive interaction are supported.
-Different lattices, e.g. 2d square lattice, 2d honeycomb lattice (todo) and 3d cubic lattice (todo) are supported or scheduled to be implemented.
+Lattices including 1d chains, 2d square and the 3d cubic lattice are available, with additional geometries planned.

 <img src="./assets/plot.png" width="450">